When Is the Best Time

 Additionally, you'll find a great review and tips by a local, as well as 10 Must-Know Tips (scroll down), 9 Photography Tips, and 5 Nearby Activities (at the end of this article).
 This Watkins Glen State Park guide answers every one of your questions and has received a huge update in 2020.
 Don't forget to check out our hotel tips below.

-Nearby Tip: We highly recommend visiting the nearby Niagara Falls.
-It's a quite short 3-hour drive from here (Google Maps Route: Watkins Glen State Park to Niagara Falls).
-Check out our brand new guide: Niagara Falls Visiting Tips and Monthly Guide - A must-visit when in the state of New York
+Nearby Tip: We highly recommend visiting the nearby Niagara Falls as well.
+It's a short 3-hour drive from here (Google Maps Route: Watkins Glen State Park to Niagara Falls).
+Check out our brand new visiting guide: Niagara Falls Tips and Monthly Guide - A must-visit when in the state of New York

 Update 2021: The Gorge Trail is expected to open on Memorial Day weekend.
 Like last year, the Gorge Trail will be fully accessible but probably with a few visitor limitations.
 Last year a one-way walk was allowed and social distancing rules applied.
 You had to wear a face/mask.
 Follow our 'How to avoid the crowd tips' below to ensure, that you can access the Gorge Trail.
 During busy times it might become difficult to 'get in'.

 - Campsites are closed